Using .Where()

 )

-Plotting the Jet pt and Jet eta will demonstrate the difference in these methods.
+Plotting the Jet pt and Jet eta demonstrates the difference between these methods.

-The plot above shows that the Jet pt data is identical from both methods of applying the cut.
-This is what is expected.
+The plot above shows that the Jet pt data is identical between both methods of applying the cut, as expected.

 query = FuncADLQueryPHYSLITE()